 Perhaps one of the MOST important components to any adequate bearded dragon tank is getting the right UVB bulb.
 Without this component, your dragon runs the high risk of becoming very sickly and encountering developmental delays if they are a baby or juvenile.

-Luckily, you don’t have to spend too much money to get gages that perform as they should.
+Luckily, you don’t have to spend too much money to get gages that perform well.
 This is especially true if you’re willing to wait 45 minutes for a probe style thermometer’s reading.

 I’ve chosen to invest a little bit more in an actual thermometer gun because I want my readings right away AND accurate.
 I find this allows me to be a little more proactive if my bearded dragon’s tank is too hot or too cold.

-However, please don’t think you need this fancy of a thermometer if you’re on a budget!
-In fact, there are plenty of trusted and reliable thermometers out there that will keep your beardie’s tank at an ideal temp.
+However, there are plenty of trusted and reliable thermometers out there that will keep your beardie’s tank at an ideal temp.

 Word to the wise… don’t EVER under any circumstances put your bearded dragon in a tank with sand, mullet, crushed walnut shells, or any other loose particle substrate.